 Here’s what you need to know about gardening leave.

-Gardening leave is a form of legal protection that companies take when hiring senior executives or employees who are given access to trade secrets and highly classified information.
-It originated in the UK and gained popularity in the US when Massachusetts made an official move to turn this into law in 2018.
-Under this new law, employees who resign and have a contract with a gardening leave clause get at least 50% of their base pay.
+It is a form of legal protection that companies take when hiring senior executives or employees who are given access to trade secrets and highly classified information.

-This practice aims to keep the employees who’ve resigned and have non-compete contracts on payroll.
+This practice aims to keep the employees who’ve resigned and have non-compete contracts on the payroll.
 How long this goes on depends on when classified information they have access to becomes obsolete or until their replacement gets fully settled in their old position.

-Important vocabulary related to Gardening Leave
+Important vocabulary related to gardening leave

 - Non-compete agreement: This is a written contract that prohibits an employee from working for a competitor during and after employment.